Have a question? You might find the answer here:

 I loved sewing as a child and made dresses for my Barbie dolls from old clothes.
 When I was a bit older I started to refashion clothes just with needle and thread.
 My true sewing passion started when I befriended a girl in my first flat share who owned a vintage sewing machine given to her by her grandmother.
 It really was love at first stitch, as I always dreamt of owning a sewing machine.
 I used it more than she did back then, although I had no clue what I was doing.
 It was basically trial and error learning since I was overly ambitious from the beginning and the first projects were more unpicking than sewing, mostly ending up in the bin.

-When my roommate moved out, I bought myself a cheapo-sewing machine I’ve used ever since.
+When my roommate moved out, I bought myself a cheapo-sewing machine I’ve used for the first five years before getting a computerised machine.
 I started off making bags, wallets, accessories.
 I’ve always loved refashioning my clothes and having a sewing machine opened up a new world to me.

-In 2011, I began making my own clothes: dresses, trousers, skirts, shirts etc for myself and others.
+In 2011, a year before starting Thisblogisnotforyou.com, I began making my own clothes: dresses, trousers, skirts, shirts etc for myself and others.
 I became more and more ambitious and eager to learn about technique, pattern drafting and fitting.
 I haven’t looked back!

 Can I share your DIY projects and tutorials on my blog?

 I love to share my projects and ideas, but please DO NOT post the entire content of any tutorial or blog post without written permission.
 Thisblogisnotforyou is licensed under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.
-It is ok to share one or two pictures and always link back to the original post on this website.
+It is okay to share one or two pictures, indicating the source, and always link back to the original post on this website.

 If you are a print publication wanting to use an image or have any other questions about usage of a photo on this website, please email me at: hello AT thisblogisnotforyou DOT com.